[ scholar ] [ datasets ] [ github ] [ blog ] [ short cv ]

-I received a Ph.D. from the Computing and Mathematical Sciences department at Caltech where I was advised by Pietro Perona and supported by an NSF Graduate Research Fellowship.
-During my Ph.D.
-I completed internships at Google Research, Microsoft Research, and the U.S. Air Force Research Laboratory.
+Previously, I was a Research Scientist at Altos Labs under Peter Kharchenko.
+At Altos, I developed machine learning systems for discovering biologically significant cell and tissue states from experimental data (e.g. scRNA-seq, spatial transcriptomics, histology, IF, IHC).
+I earned my Ph.D. in Pietro Perona’s computer vision group at Caltech, supported by an NSF Graduate Research Fellowship.
+I spent two years of my Ph.D. working with Serge Belongie at Google Research and completed summer internships at Microsoft Research and the U.S. Air Force Research Laboratory.
 Before that, I received a B.S.E. from Duke University with a double major in electrical engineering and mathematics.
 I am grateful to my passionate public school teachers in Utah (Grantsville, Sandy, Salt Lake City), Nebraska (Omaha), and Texas (San Antonio).

 From Coarse to Fine-Grained Open-Set Recognition